 The heat resistance properties of ceramic coating are well known, and some of the highest temperature paints available are ceramics.
 They also provide corrosion protection and chemical resistance and a hard finish.
 With high temperature ceramic paint, insulation and the metal under it can also be protected.

 As with any coating application, understanding the needs of your substrate and the application process is crucial for making the right coating choice.
 As well as knowing the substrate type, you need to know its environment, its use, the coating time parameters, and the likely ways it will fail.
 Here are some questions you need to ask before you can choose a high temperature paint:

 There are high temperature paints formulated for hot (up to 300oC) and room temperature application.
 A hot application may be required to avoid downtime, spot coating problem areas, and generally not disrupting a facility.

 For example, Jotun Epoxy HR can be applied on substrates up to 150oC

 - Maximum temperature of the substrate:

-One of the most common reasons for failure is expecting these coatings to perform outside of the temperature range they were manufactured to tolerate.
+One of the most common reasons for failure is expecting these coatings to perform outside of the temperature range they were manufactured to tolerate – they may be called heat proof paint but there are limits.
 Each coating type has a specific temperature range, and outside it the functionality and efficacy fails.
 Make sure not to understate the maximum temperature.

 For example, International Intertherm 50 is recommended for temperatures up to 540°C.